-LinkedIn's algorithm changed drastically in 2025.
-If you're still using 2024 tactics, you're leaving thousands of impressions on the table.
+LinkedIn's algorithm changed drastically heading into 2026.
+If you're still using 2024-era tactics, you're leaving thousands of impressions on the table.
+The biggest shift?
+Distribution is now interest-based, not just network-based.
 Here's what the data actually shows.
+(Running this strategy across multiple client accounts?
+See our LinkedIn for agencies workflow for multi-client approvals and scheduling.)

 This changes everything.
-You're not racing against time anymore—you're optimizing for sustained, meaningful engagement.
+You're not racing against time anymore—you're optimizing for topical clarity and sustained, meaningful engagement.

 What the Data Reveals (Analysis of 2M+ Posts)

-Recent studies analyzing over 2 million LinkedIn posts revealed surprising insights about what actually drives reach in 2025:
+Recent studies analyzing over 2 million LinkedIn posts revealed surprising insights about what actually drives reach:

 Posting Frequency: More ≠ Better (Until It Does)